centiservice/mats3_site/_docs/C-background/01-what-is-mats.md

 > relates the most to a Mats Endpoint - where Mats adds a call stack and state to the Request-Reply pattern, packaging
 > it in an API that lets you forget about these intricacies.

-A *Mats Endpoint* is a messaging-based service that contains one or multiple *Stages*.
-Each stage is a small independent multi-threaded "server" that listens to incoming messages on a queue, and performs some processing on the incoming DTO.
-For *Request* messages it will then typically either send a *Reply* message to the queue specified below it on the incoming message's call stack (i.e. to the caller's next stage), or perform a Request by sending a message to a different Mats endpoint, who's Reply will then be received on the next stage of the present endpoint.
+A *Mats Endpoint* is a messaging-based resource that contains one or multiple *Stages*.
+Each stage is a small, independent multi-threaded "micro-server" that listens to incoming messages on a queue, and performs some processing on the incoming DTO.
+For *Request* messages it will then typically either send a *Reply* message to the queue specified below it on the incoming message's call stack (i.e. to the caller's next stage).
+Or it can itself perform a Request by sending a message to a different Mats endpoint - the eventual Reply of the invoked Endpoint will then be received on the next stage of the *present* endpoint.

 So, in the above diagram, we have 5 independent Mats Endpoints (A to D + Terminator), and an Initiator.
 Each of the Endpoints would typically reside on a different (micro-)service, i.e. in different codebases, running inside different processes, albeit the Terminator would typically reside in the same codebase as the initiating code.
 EndpointA and EndpointC consist of multiple stages.

-In a Mats Endpoint consisting of multiple stages, the stages of the endpoint are connected with an Endpoint-specified * state object* ("STO") which is transparently passed along with the message flow.
+In a Mats Endpoint consisting of multiple stages, the stages of the endpoint are connected with an Endpoint-specified *state object* ("STO") which is transparently passed along with the message flow.
 This is what the dashed lines represent, but the actual content of the state object follows the continuous lines, representing the logical message flows.
 (Actually, all those messages go to and from the message broker, but logically they go as shown).
 This state object gives the effect of having "local variables" that are present through all the different Stages of a particular